chrisemunt/mg_web/README.md

       * Exception caught in f:mg_web_http_error: c0000005:0
       * Exception caught in f:mg_submit_headers: c0000005:2
       * Exception caught in f:mg_write_client: c0000005:1 (buffer_size=874524974; total=120000; max=60000; sent=512; result=0)

+### v2.8.43d (5 October 2025):
+   * Introduce additional checks for clients terminating their request before a full response has been delivered.
+   * Improve the performance of request where the response payload is delivered as the output from the web function (i.e. non-stream mode).